We Are The SCJMHSC

 The South Central Joint Mine Health and Safety Conference was established in 1983 as a partnership between the US Department of Labor, Mine Safety and Health Administration (MSHA), State mine safety and health educational institutions and agencies, and the mining industry.

 It was the first regional industry/MSHA partnership (“joint”) mine health and safety conference in the US.
-In 2014 the Conference had over 300 attendees, and over 500 in 2015.

 The Conference formally encompasses the Midwest and Southwest U.S. However, all members of the mining community across the nation are invited to attend the Conference.